syncfusion-content/flutter-docs/Flutter/datagrid/filtering.md

 ## Programmatic Filtering

 The SfDataGrid allows you to filter the data rows programmatically by adding the filter conditions along with the respective column name to the [DataGridSource.filterConditions](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/filterConditions.html) map collection.
-In the map collection, the `key` defines the [columnName](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/GridColumn/columnName.html) and the `values` defines the list of [FilterCondition](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/FilterCondition-class.html).
+In the map collection, the `key` defines the [columnName](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/GridColumn/columnName.html) and the `values` define the list of [FilterCondition](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/FilterCondition-class.html).

 `DataGridSource.filterConditions` is an unmodifiable map collection.
 So, it doesn't allow us to perform CRUD operations directly in the `DataGridSource.filterConditions` property.
 However, it can be done by the following public methods: